 - カラオケで 歌いました (カラオケで歌いました) - I sang at karaoke

 The same thing happens with the verb in the dictionary form.
-It is possible to conjugate the verb directly in the dictionary form without converting to the masu form, for that we must learn more verb conjugations.
-But below I will leave some examples:
+It is possible to conjugate the verb directly in the dictionary form without converting it to the masu form, but then we must learn more conjugations.
+Below I will leave some examples:

 | Tense | Example (遊ぶ - asobu) |